sukhjinder-kumar/blog/_posts/2023-09-20-Markdown Guide.md

 # Markdown Guide

-Markdown is a "formatting" language, by which I mean it provides you with syntax that can be used to format your text in some predefined way like bold or italic your text.
-Well than you might ask .. so is HTML and latex, yes but for "simple" cases they are overkill, and often slows you down, not to forget hard to read!
+Markdown is a "formatting" language, by which I mean it provides you with syntax that can be used to format your text in some predefined way like heading, paragraphs, etc. Well than you might ask .. so is HTML and latex, yes but for "simple" cases they are overkill, often slows you down, and not to mention hard to read!
 The reason is simple, to provide more formatting choices more syntax is required.
-And often syntax is "standardized" meaning you won't have simple syntax for some common formatting options and "hard" syntax for uncommon, usually syntax follow some common practice.
+And often syntax is "standardized" meaning you won't have simple syntax for some common formatting options and "hard" syntax for uncommon, usually syntax follow some uniform practice.

 Markdown is very simple to learn.
-Apart from its popular usage, say in documentation files and really I mean every other file which has text and is not going to be "printed" i.e precise formatting is required, its just very convenient.
+Apart from its popular usage, say in documentation and in literally every other file which has text and is not going to be "printed" i.e precise formatting is required, its just very convenient.
 Instead of using bare `.txt` file with no formatting, markdown is step up with very little learning curve.
 Which makes it a go-to for taking notes and making documentations.

 In this post we will cover basic markdown syntax like creating headings, paragraph, bold and italic text, code blocks, block quotes, adding images, lists, links, divider (horizontal line), table, to-do list, and some other features like auto generating a table of content, etc. Though note that markdown viewers doesn't always abide by the "law".
-Every interpreter (the software which renders you `.md` file) has there own syntax which can sometimes be different from some other software.
+Every interpreter (the software which renders your `.md` file) has there own syntax which can sometimes be different from some other software.
 That said most of them do abide on some standard implementations.
 However, given markdown is so bare minimal, to provide a little more functionality each software might add a few tricks of there own.
 For instance table of content is not a universal markdown feature!

 Philosophically the point of markdown is to create a readable text file with some standard protocol to symbolize say header or list, just like taking notes on piece of paper.
 Just that in computer you can't just increase the text of your word (in text file) so we agree if, say `# Calculus` it is to be read as heading is Calculus, i.e imagine in your mind while reading it has big font's .. the whole point is to provide some structure to our text file by keeping some protocols in place.
 It is only when we actually want to "view" the file as they were imagined we get into a bit of trouble as mentioned before.